 Pass Through vs. Non Pass-Through RJ45 Connector: Which Is Better?

-So, what do pass through RJ45 connectors look like and why are they so popular?
-We’ll take a closer look at differences between pass through and non pass-through connectors in this article.
+So, what do pass-through RJ45 connectors look like and why are they so popular?
+This can be confusing for some people when selecting RJ45 connectors for their Ethernet cables.
+We’ll take a closer look at the differences between pass-through and non-pass-through connectors in this article.

--Better Connection: Pass through RJ45 connectors have a higher success rate of successful termination and a perfect termination can achieve a more stable and reliable connection.
+-Better Connection: Pass-through RJ45 connectors have a higher success rate of successful termination.
+They ensure a more precise termination for a more stable and reliable connection.

--Requirement for Special Crimping Tool: Non pass-through RJ45 connectors can be crimped by most RJ45 crimping tools on the market, but pass through RJ45 connectors require special crimping tools.
-If you decided to purchase pass through connectors, you should also buy a pass through RJ45 crimping tool.
+-Requirement for Special Crimping Tool: Non-pass-through RJ45 connectors can be crimped by most RJ45 crimping tools on the market, but pass-through RJ45 connectors require special crimping tools.
+If you decide to purchase pass-through connectors, you should also buy a pass-through RJ45 crimping tool.
+(We have upgraded our RJ45 crimping tool, making it suitable for both pass-through and non-pass-through RJ45 termination.)

 One-Piece vs. Two-Piece RJ45 Connectors

 One-piece RJ45 connectors are very common on the market, but sometimes you may find it difficult to feed the wires through the connector.
 Two-piece RJ45 connectors are the best solution to this problem.
-They usually come with a load bar that can help ensure the wires insert into the holes of connector.
+They usually come with a load bar that can help ensure the wires are inserted into the holes of the connector.
 For network novices, two-piece RJ45 connectors may be a better choice.
-It should be noted that most two-piece RJ45 connectors are designed for Cat6 and higher Ethernet categories.
+It should be noted that most two-piece RJ45 connectors are designed for Cat6 and higher Ethernet categories because these network cables have thick wires and are difficult to pass through the connector.

 One-Piece vs. Two-Piece RJ45 Connectors